 The Chamber is a place for business owners to network and communicate with one another towards the purpose of improving the business community.
-We take our responsibility as non-political community advocates seriously, and as such, provide a link between our unincorporated area and Pacific County government.
+We take our responsibility as non-political business/community advocates seriously, and as such, provide a link between our unincorporated area and Pacific County government.
 We market and promote Chamber sponsored events and community events that bring thousands of visitors to our local businesses.
-We also have established working relationships with our elected District 9 Legislators and are an active member of Pacific County EDC as part of the think tank “Dream Team”.
+We also have established working relationships with our elected District 19 Legislators and are an active member of Pacific County EDC, Pacific County Chambers and visitor information centers as part of a think tank.

-During the pandemic, we had a presence at every important Pacific County Health meeting as well as were members of the Pacific County Emergency Management’s Re-Entry Workshop meetings.
-As such, the Chamber was able to pass on timely and important information to members and the public regarding assistance, Covid relief programs and grant opportunities.
-We served a s a clearinghouse of information during the changing, sometimes confusing and stressful months of the pandemic.
+During the ongoing pandemic, we have had a presence at almost every important Pacific County Health meeting as well as were members of the Pacific County Emergency Management’s Re-Entry Workshop meetings.
+Because of this diligence, the Chamber was able to pass on timely and important information to members and the public regarding assistance, pandemic relief programs, grant opportunities, case status and timely information on vaccinations and testing.
+We serve as a clearinghouse of information during the changing, often confusing and stressful months of the pandemic.

 The Chamber is a non-profit organization founded to protect and promote the free enterprise system within the trade area and for the benefit of its membership.
 The Chamber is an organization of citizens interested in promoting and marketing worthwhile civic and/or cultural events for the community.
 Opening paragraph ~ Article II Purpose, from our Bylaws